FAQs about MdDS

 Is there a treatment which reduces symptoms?

+At present there are no treatments or therapies proven to be helpful to those suffering with MdDS.
 Some are benefited with medications and vestibular rehabilitation therapy.
-And, a regular exercise program seems to help many.
+A regular exercise program seems to help many.

 Are MdDS symptoms worse during a woman’s period (menses)?

 Many women experience increased symptoms before or during their menstrual cycle.
-MdDS is more common in women than men (9:1) and seems to be more common in perimenopausal (middle-aged) women, however, the role of hormones in the exacerbation/remission of MdDS symptoms is not understood.
+MdDS is more common in women than men (9:1), however, the role of hormones in the exacerbation/remission of MdDS symptoms is not understood.

 Are there any clinical trials/research studies being conducted on MdDS?